alexdelorenzo/strs/README.md

 You could do the same thing with `sed`, but that requires knowing `sed`'s regex syntax, whether or not the version of `sed` you have is [new enough to ship with the `-i` feature flag](https://unix.stackexchange.com/questions/401905/bsd-sed-vs-gnu-sed-and-i), and [the differences between GNU `sed` and BSD `sed`](https://riptutorial.com/sed/topic/9436/bsd-macos-sed-vs--gnu-sed-vs--the-posix-sed-specification).

 ## Shell string manipulation
-`strs` provides string tools that are similar to those that are built into Bash, and it provides commands for things that Bash doesn't do, as well.
+`strs` provides string tools that are similar to those that are built into Bash, and it provides commands for things that Bash doesn't have syntactic sugar for, as well.

 Here are some ways you can manipulate strings with both Bash and `strs`:
 ```bash